cyberphone/android-cbor/README.md

 The rest of the library is verified to work down to Android 7 (API 24).

 ### Usage
-To use the precompiled module you only to copy the AAR file located in https://github.com/cyberphone/android-cbor/tree/main/distribution to a ```libs``` folder in your application and then add the line
+To use the precompiled module you copy the AAR file located in https://github.com/cyberphone/android-cbor/tree/main/distribution to a ```libs``` folder in your application and then add the line
 ```code